MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 This quickstart is intended to be a high-level overview of PlayFab Party's core features.
 PlayFab Party was designed to be cross-platform from the ground up.
 We've structured these quickstarts in the same way, where most of the information applies to all platforms, and platform-specific prerequisites and steps are described in the linked documents.

 In this quickstart, critical pieces of functionality are highlighted via explanatory text and code snippets.
-However, please note that this is not a step-by-step walk-through.
+However, note that this is not a step-by-step walk-through.

-For a deeper understanding, please consult the linked reference and conceptual documentation, and per-platform sample applications.
+For a deeper understanding, consult the linked reference and conceptual documentation, and per-platform sample applications.

 ## Platform Prerequisites